stupendousC/radio-lovelace/README.md

 **Questions:**
 - How will you keep track of the order of songs?
 Where will this state live?
-I will need to add a new state of Order (I don't want to risk unforeseen side effects if I were to alter ID based on Order placement) in either RadioSet.js or Playlist.js.
-I CANNOT store this in App.js b/c there will be multiple playlists.
+A: I will need to add a new state of Order (I don't want to risk unforeseen side effects if I were to alter ID based on Order placement) in Playlist.js.
+I CANNOT store this in App.js or Radioset.js b/c there are multiple playlists.
-- Will you need to switch a functional component to a classical component? yeah, either RadioSet.js or Playlist.js, haven't decided on which yet
+- Will you need to switch a functional component to a classical component?
+A: Playlist.js
 - Do you need to lift any existing state?
 What will happen to the code to manage this state?
-I will have to lift the state of whichever id# gets selected, up the chain from track -> wherever, and move that song to Order 0, and push everyone else affected back by 1.
+A: I will have to lift the state of whichever id# gets selected, up the chain from Track -> Playlist, and move that song to Order 0, and push everyone else affected back by 1.
+HOLD UP!
+Should I also pass the order up thru Radioset to App? otherwise every rendering might erase my Order states saved down in Playlist???
-- If you do lift state, can you convert the child component back to a functional component? yes, unless that child component has other states it needs to keep track of
+- If you do lift state, can you convert the child component back to a functional component?
+A: yes, unless that child component has other states it needs to keep track of.
+But in this case, I could switch Playlist back to functional component?
+Oh, what to do... ?!
 - Is the component that maintains the state the same as the component where the event occurs?
 If not, how will you communicate between components?
-Not necessarily.
+A: Not necessarily.
 If the component with the state storage is not the same as the component with the event-trigger.
 Then I just need to invoke the parentCallBack fcn and pass by identifying parameters back via props.
 - Draw a diagram of the flow of rendering and callbacks in your app so far, similar to the one we drew in class.